vitaliju/postman-api-testing/README.md

 ### Run Tests

-Once the installation is complete, you can run the Newman tests as follow:
+Once the installation is complete, you can run the Newman and Postman tests as follow:

 1: Running Newman :

 ```sh
 npm run test
 ```

+2: For running Postman tests import collection: WebsiteAPI-collection.postman_collection.json

 ### View Test Results